mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/static-local-volume/index.md

     local-pv-4c7fc8ba   3986Mi     RWO            Delete           Bound       default/example-claim   localvolumeprovisioner            15m
     ```

-When the resource provider claim is released, the volume is deleted.
+As soon as the persistent volume claim is deleted, the corresponding persistent volume resource is deleted (mandated by the "Delete" reclaim policy), causing all data on the volume to be removed.

 [localstorage]:https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner
 [quickstart]:../../quick-start/